 But I should add some names here, names of people whose small (or not-so-small) acts and words of kindness or generosity or just plain decency stuck with me and will go with me to my death:

 Elaine: there are no words.

-Donald and Tim: beyond words.
-I can't imagine the world without you two fine gentlemen.
+Tim: beyond words.
+I can't imagine the world without you.

 Pat: so much of a surprise, so gentle and so driven to do good.

 John Handy: you're another brave soul.

 Victor and Ray: you've given me more than Music.